metadata toggle

 Meat and offal: 20 days

-Milk: Not permitted for use in mares producing milk for human consumption.
+Milk: Not authorised for use in animals producing milk for human consumption.